 This article covers many of the most common criticisms of TOGAF®.
-We dive into some of the complaints most commonly volunteered by practicing enterprise architects, complete with tips and links to help users get around the limitations of the TOGAF framework.
+We dive into some of the complaints most commonly volunteered by practising enterprise architects, complete with tips and links to help users get around the limitations of the TOGAF framework.

 The issue: TOGAF doesn’t always explain enterprise architecture (EA) concepts in the best or easiest ways, and students can end up skipping key points without fully grasping them.